TL;DR

 2. Fuel Your Body and Brain

-- Never Skip Breakfast: A protein-rich breakfast stabilises blood sugar levels, preventing mid-morning energy crashes.
+- generally not Skip Breakfast: A protein-rich breakfast stabilises blood sugar levels, preventing mid-morning energy crashes.

 - Hydrate Intelligently: Keep a 1.5-litre bottle of water on your desk and aim to finish it by the end of the day.
 Dehydration is a leading cause of fatigue and headaches.